coloursofnoise/Resources/Mapmaking:-Entity-and-Trigger-Documentation.md

 Entering it will either make Snowballs start appearing at regular intervals or stop appearing at all, depending on what it's set to do.

+### Rumble

+Entering this trigger will cause all Crumble Wall on Rumble entities positioned between the trigger's nodes to crumble.
+The trigger only checks for the entities' horizontal position - the targeted entities will crumble regardless of their vertical position.

 ## Other Triggers:

 *   Camera Advance Target